-Clawback provision
+Clawback

-A clawback on the upfront commission received from funders is incurred when a loan is discharged within the first 2 years of a loan settling.
-The provision represents the net expected clawback payable on upfront commissions received by the consolidated entity from the funders.
-The key assumptions are the clawback % of between 25% - 100% on upfront commissions for loans originated, the clawback period of 0 to 24 months and the rate of discharge per 6 monthly tranches of 5% - 33% per annum.
+A clawback on the upfront commission received from funders is incurred when a loan is discharged within the first 3 years of a loan settling.
+The liability represents the net expected clawback payable on upfront commissions received by the consolidated entity from the funders.
+The key assumption is that the value of clawed-back commissions range between 25% and 100% of the upfront commissions on originated loan over a period of 0 to 36 months from the date of loan inception.
+The clawback period of 36 months is then divided into 4 tranches of 6 months each and the last 12 months comprising a single tranche.
+A rate of discharge is applied to each of the tranches.
+Currently the rates of discharge applied to the individual tranches are between 2% to 32%.
+The key assumptions that underpin this liability estimation are reviewed annually.